carlodev/SegregatedVMSSolver.jl/paper/paper.md

 # Results

 ## Taylor Green 2D
 2D Taylor-Green vortex case is used as benchmark case to assess the error analysis of the code.
-The domain is a square of size: [-0.5,0.5]x[-0.5,0.5], at Reynolds number 1600.
-The CFL is constant for each simulation, CFL=0.32.
-The time-step is computed as $dt = \frac{CFL}{ order \cdot N}$.
+The domain is a square of size: $[-0.5,0.5] \times [-0.5,0.5]$, at Reynolds number 1600.
+The CFL is constant for each simulation at 0.32.
+The time-step size is computed as $\Delta t = \frac{\text{CFL}}{ \text{order} \times N}$.

 ![TGV2D-verr](images/verr.png){ width=50%  }
 ![TGV2D-perr](images/perr.png){ width=50%  }

 ## Lid-Driven Cavity Flow 2D
 The 2D lid-driven cavity flow is another well-known test case.
-The domain is a square of size: [-0.5,0.5]x[-0.5,0.5], at Reynolds number 1000.
-The time-step `dt=0.02`, number of elements for each side `N=50`, `order=2`.
-The reference values are from [@botella_peyret:1998].
-The plot reports the velocity in `x` direction along the vertical plane `x=0.0`.
+The domain is a square of size: $[-0.5,0.5] \times [-0.5,0.5]$, at Reynolds number 1000.
+The time-step size is 0.02, number of elements for each side (`N`) is 50, and order is 2.
+The reference values are from @botella_peyret:1998.
+The plot reports the velocity in $x$ direction along the vertical plane $x = 0$.

 ![Lid Driven Cavity Flow Reynolds 1000](images/LS-VMS-LD-1000.png){ width=50%  }

 ## Taylor Green 3D
 The flow is initialized in a cubic domain with periodic boundary conditions imposed on all sides.
-The domain extends from $-\pi$ to $\pi$ in each spatial direction (`x`, `y`, `z`).
+The domain extends from $-\pi$ to $\pi$ in each spatial direction $(x, y, z)$.
 The reference is the DNS solution.

 ![TGV3D](images/TGV_64_Q1.png){ width=32%  }
 ![TGV3D](images/TGV_32_Q2.png){ width=32%  }